Free access to FT.com for schools anywhere in the world

 Schools will have access for at least a year and can then continue at no cost for as long as the programme lasts.
 The FT will notify schools if and when the programme ends.

-The FT and a panel of teachers will promote relevant FT articles, videos and podcasts in a weekly email service.
+Participants receive access to all FT.com content available to regular subscribers.
+In addition, the FT and a panel of teachers will promote relevant FT articles, videos and podcasts in a weekly email service.
 The email will include an explanation of the relevance to the curricula.

 Access will be provided through the school’s IP network.
 This means that individuals accessing from the school IP network will not need to identify themselves and anonymity will be protected.